ctreffe/alfred/docs/source/howto_admin.rst

-How to use alfred3's admin mode
+How to use the admin mode
 ================================

 Your alfred3 experiments are not limited to the pages that participants